+91 97 45 33 01 01 | +358 (0) 403209350

 Education for Ecological Transformation is a dynamic international research program that aims to create climate-aware youth by fostering environmental consciousness and behavioural change among school students.
 The program is jointly funded by the Max Planck Society, Munich and the University of Innsbruck, Austria.
 The program is led by two researchers based in Europe: Prof. Esther Blanco, a Professor of Economics in the Department of Public Finance at the University of Innsbruck, Austria, and Dr. Raisa Sherif, a behavioural economist at the Max Planck Society in Munich.

 Currently, the program is being implemented in schools across Spain and Austria.
-In India, the program is led and implemented by VentureVillage, with active pilot phases already completed across multiple schools.
+In India, the programme is led and implemented by VentureVillage, having successfully completed pilot phases and now expanding across multiple schools.

 About the Program